AG7GN/networking/hamwan-arden-home-README.md

 		set firewall modify POLICY_ROUTE rule 10 destination group network-group LANs set firewall modify POLICY_ROUTE rule 10 modify table main

-1. Any traffic destined for a HamWAN IP address should use our HamWAN path:
+1. Any traffic destined for a HamWAN IP address from our home networks should use our new routing table for the HamWAN path:

 		set firewall modify POLICY_ROUTE rule 20 action modify set firewall modify POLICY_ROUTE rule 20 description 'HamWAN destinations' set firewall modify POLICY_ROUTE rule 20 destination group network-group HAMWAN_NETS set firewall modify POLICY_ROUTE rule 20 modify table 88

 1. Let's make sure that any tunnels from a __Tunnel Client__ on your local AREDN node to a __Tunnel Server__ elsewhere are built through the HamWAN path rather than via our regular ISP.
 AREDN tunnel client traffic will come from `192.168.77.2`, the IP address of our AREDN node's WAN interface, and be sent to a destination port of `5525`.

 		set firewall modify POLICY_ROUTE rule 30 action modify set firewall modify POLICY_ROUTE rule 30 description 'AREDN Tunnel Client Traffic via HamWAN'